-Many people reach for NSAIDs (non-steroidal anti-inflammatory drugs) such as aspirin, ibuprofen and naproxen to address pain and inflammation.
+Many people reach for NSAIDs (non-steroidal anti-inflammatory drugs) such as aspirin, ibuprofen and naproxen to address discomfort.
 They are effective but come with serious side effects such as gastric bleeding, joint/cartilage damage, disrupted metabolism, increased blood sugar, loss of bone and emotional disorders, among others.
 In July of 1998, The American Journal of Medicine stated the following about NSAID-related gastrointestinal and metabolic complications:

 “Conservative calculations estimate that approximately 107,000 patients are hospitalized annually for non-steroidal anti-inflammatory drug (NSAID)-related gastrointestinal (GI) complications and at least 16,500 NSAID-related deaths occur each year among arthritis patients alone.
 The figures of all NSAID users would be overwhelming, yet the scope of this problem is generally under-appreciated.”

-An all-natural systemic enzyme, serrapeptase is a catalyst that stimulates and alters the body’s own capacity to recover from injury—with minimal side effects.
+An all-natural systemic enzyme, serrapeptase is a catalyst that stimulates and alters the body’s own capacity to recover with minimal side effects.

 Serrapeptase (Peptizyme-SP®) for Healthy Fibrin Metabolism

 How do SU’s relate to IU’s?